 A couple weeks after the visitation, death visited again.
 This time it was our neighbor’s dad who was taken.

-Suddenly I can’t escape the cold, hard truth that all of us share this destiny of death.
+And suddenly I can’t escape the cold, hard truth that all of us share this destiny of death.
 Every time I look at my neighbor’s house, I am reminded of the reality of death.
-And while none of this is pleasant, I am glad for this sobering reminder.
+And while none of this is pleasant, I’m glad for this sobering reminder.
 As the teacher says in Ecclesiastes 7:2:

 It is better to go to the house of mourning than to go to the house of feasting, for this is the end of all mankind, and the living will lay it to heart.